-'Regulator' means Monitor or its successor organisation.
-Currently NHS Improvement (NHSI).
+'Regulator' means Monitor and its successor organisation NHS Improvement which became a part of NHS England in July 2022.

 'Trust' means Royal Papworth Hospital NHS Foundation Trust.

 'Trust Secretary' means a person appointed by the Trust to act for the Board to provide advice on corporate governance issues to the Board and the Chairman and monitor the Trust's compliance with the law, Standing Orders, Department of Health guidance and observance of the Terms of Authorisation and Licence.